 Favola in musica in a prologue and five acts.

-Libretto by Alessandro Striggio, first performed in 1607 at Mantova’s Palazzo Ducale.
+Libretto by Alessandro Striggio, created in 1607 at the Palazzo Ducale in Mantua.

 Performance running time: approx. 2 hours and 10 minutes with intermission.